newrelic-experimental/newrelic-snowflake-integration/README.md

   - for example for Azure snowflake instance ab123.west-europe.azure
 - `SNOWSQL_USER` - your snowflake username (used for logging into the account)
 - `SNOWSQL_PWD` - your snowflake password
-- `SNOWSQL_DB` - snowflake DB name you want to run queries against
-- `SNOWSQL_SCHEMA` - snowflake schema you want to use (e.g. account-usage)
 - `SNOWSQL_ROLE` - snowflake role that should be used when querying (must have access to account_usage and information_schema)
 - `SNOWSQL_WAREHOUSE` - the snowflake warehouse you want to connect to